Gas vs. Wood Fire Pits: Pros, Cons & How to Decide

 • Cooking Capability: Wood fire pits are excellent for grilling or cooking traditional campfire foods, adding a functional benefit to their use.

-Wood-Burning Fire Pit Cons?
+Wood-Burning Fire Pit Cons

 • Maintenance and Cleanup: Wood fire pits require more maintenance than gas fire pits.
 You need to regularly clean out ash and occasionally remove soot buildup.